TotalLag/z_ai-vision-mcp-fly/README.md

 - Confirm the original request was for 'tools/list'
 - Check for 'tools-enhance' log entries
 - Verify the response contains Z.ai Vision tools

+### Large Image Upload Issues

+**"Upload fails with 413 Payload Too Large"**
+- File exceeds 10MB limit
+- Compress or resize the image before uploading
+- Check file size: `ls -lh /path/to/image.png`

+**"Tool call fails with 'Upload via POST /upload first'"**
+- You're passing a local file path instead of a serverPath
+- Upload the file first via `POST /upload`
+- Use the returned `serverPath` in your tool call

+**"Upload succeeds but tool call fails to find file"**
+- Verify the `serverPath` matches exactly what was returned from upload
+- Check server logs for file access errors
+- Ensure the file wasn't cleaned up (files persist for the session)

+**"Image analysis times out"**
+- Very large images (8-10MB) may take longer to process
+- Consider resizing images to 2-5MB for faster results
+- Check Z.AI API status if timeouts persist

 ## License